ooici/ion-functions/ion_functions/data/README.txt

 The OOI Data Functions are implemented in this group of modules.
-These modules and functions represent the transforms and calculations, applied to parameters uploaded to the system via either dataset or instrument agents, used to determine various OOI data products.
-A brief description of the functions and their current status are provided below.
-Each set of functions is grouped according to its Instrument Family as defined in SAF.
+These modules, and the functions therein, represent the transforms and calculations applied to parameters uploaded to the system via either dataset or instrument agents, and are used to determine various OOI data products.
+A brief description of the modules and their current status are provided below.
+Each set of modules is grouped according to its Instrument Family as defined in SAF.

-Water Velocity (VEL)
+Conductivity, Temperature, Depth (CTD)

+     * ctd_functions.py -- covers calculation of the L1 CONDWAT, TEMPWAT and
+       PRESWAT data products, and the L2 PRACSAL and DENSITY data products.

+Dissolved Oxygen

-     * adcp_functions.py
+     * do2_functions.py

+Optical Properties (OPT)

-     * vel_functions.py
+     * opt_functions.py

 Partial Pressure CO2 (CO2)

      * co2_functions.py